RWTH-E3D/carbonfly/HowToInstall.md

 3. Replace the old folders with the new ones:
    - Delete `%AppData%\McNeel\Rhinoceros\8.0\scripts\carbonfly` and copy in the new `carbonfly` folder.
    - Delete `%AppData%\Grasshopper\UserObjects\Carbonfly` and copy in the new `Carbonfly` folder from `grasshopper/UserObjects`.

+## How to uninstall Carbonfly?

+1. Close Rhino and Grasshopper.

+2. Delete the `carbonfly` folder from the Rhino 8 script path: `%AppData%\McNeel\Rhinoceros\8.0\scripts`.

+3. Delete the `Carbonfly` folder from the Grasshopper plugin path: `%AppData%\Grasshopper\UserObjects`.

+4. (Optional) Uninstall the Linux distribution you installed like `Ubuntu 20.04 LTS` from the "Apps & features" or "Installed apps" settings in Windows.

+> In Windows Terminal, you can use the command `wsl -l` to check all installed Linux distributions.